lyndskg/meta-bookclub/README.md

 ## Basic Workflow
 <a name="BasicWorkflow"></a>
-1. Data Collection:
+1. **Data Collection:**
 - Obtain user consent and access to their Goodreads/Kindle account(s) using the platform's APIs.
 - Retrieve the user's reading history, including books, poems, ratings, and to-read list.
 - Gather user-inputted preferences, such as favorite genre, book, author, and quotes.

-2. Data Preprocessing:
+2. **Data Preprocessing:**
 - Clean and preprocess the acquired data, handling missing information and converting it into a usable format.
-3. Feature Engineering
+3. **Feature Engineering**
 - Extract relevant features from the data, such as book genres, author information, and user preferences.
--Create embeddings or representations for books, poems, and user preferences to facilitate ML modeling.
+- Create embeddings or representations for books, poems, and user preferences to facilitate ML modeling.

-4. Machine Learning Model
+4. **Machine Learning Model**
 - Train a machine learning model (e.g., collaborative filtering, content-based filtering, or hybrid approaches) to learn user preferences and generate book and poem recommendations.

-5. Fine-Tuning Option
+5. **Fine-Tuning Option**
 - Implement a user interface to allow users to adjust preference metrics' correlation with book/poem recommendations.
 - Collect user feedback on suggested readings to fine-tune the recommendation model accordingly.

 6. User Interface
 - Develop a web-based user interface using Flask or Django to interact with the recommendation system.
 - Allow users to view their suggested reading list, update preferences, and rate recommended books and poems.
-- Basic Input and Output Details

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ----------------

-## Basic I/O
+## Basic I/O Details
 <a name="BasicIO"></a>

 ### Input: